 Loans

-The Student Loans Company Postgraduate Loan worth up to £11,222 is available for students applying through Student Finance England and joining a PGDL course after 1st August 2020.
-Students must be either a UK national resident in England or Wales or an EU national resident in England on the first day of first academic year but within with EEA throughout the preceding three yea
+The Student Loans Company offers a Postgraduate Loan of up to £11,222 for students applying through Student Finance England for a PGDL course that starts after August 1, 2020.
+To be eligible, students must be either UK nationals residing in England or Wales or EU nationals residing in England on the first day of their first academic year.
+Additionally, they must have lived in the EEA for the preceding three years.

-Alternatively, many high-street banks and companies offer loans too.
-Lendwise is a specialist UK education finance platform focused on postgraduate loans and professional qualifications.
-There is also a company called Future Finance who offer flexible student loans for university between £2000 – £40,000.
+Alternatively, many high-street banks and financial companies also provide loan options.
+Lendwise is a specialist UK education finance platform that focuses on postgraduate loans and professional qualifications.
+Another option is Future Finance, which offers flexible student loans for university ranging from £2,000 to £40,000.

 PGDL Sponsorship via Law Firms and Inns of Court

-If you are pursuing a career as a solicitor and you secure a training contract before commencing your studies, your law firm may offer to cover the PGDL costs for you.
-Some law firms may even offer to retrospectively pay for your PGDL fees if you’ve already started the course.
+If you’re pursuing a career as a solicitor and secure a training contract before your studies, your law firm may cover your Postgraduate Diploma in Law (PGDL) costs.
+Some firms might even reimburse you retrospectively if you’ve already started the course.

 Law School Flexible Pricing